glaciusimpact/reverse-proxy/README.md

 - /text/ is allowed
 - /snap/ is blocked

-Let's see tcpdump on the second URL (/snap/):
+Good.
+Let's see frames with tcpdump for the second URL (/snap/):

 ``` bash
 tcm@server:~$ sudo tcpdump -i any -n port 4444 or port 8000